fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 command = "python3 examples/scripts/tuto_phill_3d.py -nx 20 --end-time 100 -nsave 5"
 ```

++++ {"user_expressions": []}

-However, in this notebook, we need a bit more code.
-How we execute this command is very
+However, we require a little bit more code in this notebook.
+You may merely glance at the output of this cell since the way we execute this command is extremely peculiar to this tutorial provided as notebook.
-specific to these tutorials written as notebooks so you can just look at the output of
-this cell.

 ```{code-cell} ipython3
 :tags: [hide-input]